 I. 25.
+Annulment of a decision of an examining board where there has been a material and significant administrative error or other material irregularity

+I. 25.1R Academic Board may annul a decision of an examining board where there has been a material and significant administrative error or other material irregularity, or where it is not possible to reconvene an examining board.
+If the error or irregularity is found to have affected more than one student, the Academic Board may annul all or part of an assessment.

+I. 26.
+Annulment of a decision of an examining board following an application for review by a student (appeals)

+I. 26.1R Following consideration of an appeal by an examining board, if Academic Board is of the opinion that the examining board did not take proper account of the factors for review, it may annul the decision of the board.

-Annulment of a decision of an examining board
+I. 27.
+Annulment of a decision of an examining board for an award of the University offered at an affiliated institution

-- I. 25.1R Academic Board may annul a decision of an examining board without previously requiring reconsideration where there has been procedural or other irregularity or it is not possible to reconvene an examining board.
-If the error or irregularity is found to have affected more than one student, the Academic Board may annul all or part of the assessment. - I. 25.2R Academic Board may annul a decision of an examining board that has been reviewed but which, in its opinion the examining board did not take proper account of the factors for review specified either by the Director of Academic Services or a review panel. - I. 25.3R Where a decision has been annulled, Academic Board shall appoint an examining board with the power to make decisions on students' progress and / or awards, including, if necessary, the appointment of new external examiners. - I. 25.4R Where an examining board for an award of the University, which is offered in an affiliated institution, is required to review a decision and it does not modify its decision, the Principal of the affiliated institution may recommend to the Academic Board that the decision of the examining board be annulled, if in their opinion the examining board did not take proper account of the factors specified in the requirement for the review.
-The recommendation of the Principal shall be made in writing to the University.
+I. 27.1R If the original decision has not been modified following review (either due to an irregularity or student appeal), the Principal of the institution may recommend to the Academic Board that the decision of the examining board be annulled if, in their opinion, the examining board did not take proper account of the factors for review.
+The recommendation of the Principal must be made in writing to the University.

+I. 28 Appointment of an examining board following the annulment of a decision

+I. 28.1R Where a decision has been annulled, the Academic Board shall appoint an examining board with the power to make decisions on students' progress and/or awards, including, if necessary, the appointment of new external examiners.

-The operation of examining boards relating to Postgraduate Research programmes can be found in section $\underline{K16}$.
+The operation of examining boards relating to Postgraduate Research programmes can be found in section K16.